IBM/aspera-cli/README.md

 --user root --env ASCLI_HOME=/home/cliuser/.aspera/ascli --volume $HOME/.aspera/ascli:/home/cliuser/.aspera/ascli
 ```

+> [!NOTE]
-> **Note:** If you are using a `podman machine`, e.g. on macOS, make sure that the folder is also shared between the VM and the host, so that sharing is: container &rarr; VM &rarr; Host: `podman machine init ... --volume="/Users:/Users"`
+> If you are using a `podman machine`, e.g. on macOS, make sure that the folder is also shared between the VM and the host, so that sharing is: container &rarr; VM &rarr; Host: `podman machine init ... --volume="/Users:/Users"`

 As shown in the quick start, if you prefer to keep a running container with a shell and `ascli` available,
 you can change the entry point, add option: